 If any of these test types seem confusing then don’t worry.
 It’s now time to familiarise yourself with them.
 You must now take this free UCAT practise test to better understand the format and have an actual attempt at tackling these types of questions.

-We've outlined our main tips and advice for the UCAT abstract reasoning section.
+We've outlined our main tips and advice to help you learn how to pass the UCAT abstract reasoning test.
 Ensure you absorb in all of this advice and try to replicate it for when you start attempting more practise questions.

 - Shape - Look at the shapes, what shapes are present?